oasis-tcs/csaf/csaf_2.1/prose/share/csaf-v2.1-draft.typ

 === Product Version Range Rules
 <product-version-range-rules>
-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it MUST be tested that the value of `name` complies with the rules given in section
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it SHALL be tested that the value of `name` complies with the rules given in section
 #link(<branches-type---name-under-product-version-range>)[3.1.2.3.2].
-VERS types not supported by the implementation SHALL result in a warning which MUST include the VERS type name used.
-Nevertheless, all other rules MUST be checked to the extent possible.
+VERS types not supported by the implementation SHALL result in a warning which SHALL include the VERS type name used.
+Nevertheless, all other rules SHALL be checked to the extent possible.

 The relevant path for this test is: